Drug and Alcohol Rehab in Reading

-Partial hospitalisation sees patients attend all the courses and treatments throughout the day before returning to their own home at night.
+Outpatients may go for certain treatments or medication as and when required.
+Partial hospitalisation sees patients attend all the courses and treatments throughout the day before returning to their own homes at night.

 There are many things that people will need to learn during their stay in a drug rehab centre and one of the most important of these will be how to deal with relapse triggers.
 These are the obstacles in the path of early recovery that the individual is likely to have to deal with.

 It is of really important that people in Reading who are trying to break away from addiction are aware of these relapse triggers so that they can be completely avoided.
 One of the best places to pick up this knowledge will be in a drug and alcohol rehab.

 Below we have listed the most accessible types of therapy available during our inpatient and outpatient treatment programmes.
 These include:

 This teaches you to recognize needs, moods, thoughts, and actions and replace them with positive alternatives.